bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

 1. The biggest difference between `.forEach` and `.map` is that `.forEach` can mutate the array it is called on (via its callback) while `.map` returns a new array.
 2. A function is independent (or belongs to the scope of the function in which it is nested).
-A method belongs to an object and lives in it's __proto__
+A method belongs to an object and lives in its __proto__
 3. A closure is created by the two pass compiler executing the code.
 It is like a backpack that a function can use to "carry" a variable from outside its own scope and use that variable.
 ```js
 function myFunc(){